forcedotcom/sfdx-analytics/README.md

 **setSelelction**

-Available when a component has `<hasStep>true</hasStep>`, `setSelection` is a callback passed in that allows the component to update the attached step's selection in Tableau CRM.
+Available when a component has `<hasStep>true</hasStep>`, `setSelection` is a callback passed in that allows the component to update the attached step's selection in CRM Analytics.
 In doing so, it potentially applies filters to the rest of the dashboard's contents depending on how the widgets are configured.

     this.setSelection(this.isMultiSelect() ? [...selecedRowsByHash.values(), row] : [row]);